 (b) a later day specified in the notice.

-Part 17A — Determinations
+art 17A — Determinations

 [Heading inserted in Gazette 13 Jun 2014 p.
 1945.]

 213A.
 Reference of determinations to CAP

 (1) The Chief Officer must refer an application for a determination, or a determination that the Chief Officer has made, to CAP if the Chief Officer considers that the determination should have effect in all participating jurisdictions or participating jurisdictions including this State.